 Then you may have a moment to cultivate loving-kindness.
 Say things like: “may all beings be happy” and then spread these positive vibes among the people closest to you then your whole city, neighborhood, and the whole world.

-You will see that the with that approach your whole day is going to be more relaxed and he will respond two people in a more positive way.
+You will see that with that approach your whole day is going to be more relaxed and you will respond to people in a more positive way.

 How did you like this article about starting your meditative practice?
 Please share your thoughts and comments below.